rxm562/template/docs/index.rst

 Department of Civil Engineering, CWRU
 -------------------------------------
-This tool is developed by Dr. Yue Li research group
+This tool is developed by Ram Krishna Mazumder as a part of his doctoral research, advised by Dr. Yue Li at Case Western Reserve University.

 Indices and tables